DaniqueJ-R/milestone_proj_3/README.md

 Code has been tested using the [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/).

-The W3C Markup Validator were used to validate the HTML on all pages of the project to ensure there were no syntax errors in there.
-To validate the HTML files, the html file from te browser was coppied for each page using the 'View Page Source' feature on Google Chome, to remove the Django Template and validate the whole page.
+The W3C Markup Validator was used to validate the HTML on all pages of the project to ensure there were no syntax errors in there.
+To validate the HTML files, the HTML file from the browser was copied for each page using the 'View Page Source' feature on Google Chrome, to remove the Django Template and validate the whole page.

-The Home Page gave errors during the verification only for the Select Mood dropdown, as it was read with the Django template even as a HTML file.
+The Home Page gave errors during the verification only for the Select Mood dropdown, as it was read with the Django template, even as an HTML file.

 * **Home page** - 36 Errors / 12 Warnings: